badsyntax/github-action-aws-cloudformation/README.md

 ## Features

-- Apply or Preview ChangeSet with Pull Request
+- Apply or Preview ChangeSet with Pull Request comments
 - Log intervals to show constant feedback
 - CloudFormation outputs set as Actions Outputs which can be used in subsequent steps